AnneKitsune/minigene/ai/guidelines/ecs.md

 We use an entity-component-system like library called planck_ecs.
 However, instead of entities and components, we use in-memory tables from a library called uuidmap, like in a relational database.

+You must use planck_ecs and uuidmap rather than other entity component systems.

 ## Defining Systems in Planck ECS

 Systems in Planck ECS are simply functions that operate on resources, which can be any type implementing Default.
 Most often, those resources will be of type Table<T>.
 Here's how to work with them: